Nikon D200 versus Nikon D7000

 |Nikon D2X (⇒ lft | rgt)||optical||YES||2.5||235||fixed||no||8000||5.0||no||no|

 Both the D200 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D7000 was followed by the Nikon D7100.

-So what conclusions can be drawn?
-Which of the two cameras – the Nikon D200 or the Nikon D7000 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Nikon D200 and the Nikon D200?
 Below is a summary of the relative strengths of each of the two contestants.